 The bigger the images on your site, the greater the size of your webpage will be.
 The trick here is to reduce the image sizes without compromising on the image quality.

-There are various ways you can work around including images onto your pages without making it look low-quality or poorly designed.
+There are various ways you can work around including images on your pages without making it look low-quality or poorly designed.

 For one, you can talk to an expert web design company, and they’ll tell you that compressing images will drive conversion to your site.
 Paying attention to file types and images on your site could lead to smaller, more mobile-friendly images.